neopass/neopass/README.md

     {
       /**
        * These validators don't return a score, so each
-       * error/warning multiplies the strength by 0.75.
+       * error multiplies the strength by 0.75.
        */
       weight: 0.75,
       validators: [